Research Proposal Submission Guidelines

 American Academy of Otolaryngic Allergy Foundation Research Award

 The AAOA Foundation seeks to advance allergy research and knowledge for the treatment of otolaryngic conditions by inviting applications for grants to conduct research in the pathogenesis, pathophysiology, diagnosis, prevention, or treatment of otolaryngic allergy.
-Funds are available to support up to four projects per year; each project may have total direct costs of $10,000.
+Funds are available to support multiple projects each year; each project may have total direct costs of $10,000.

 The award’s primary purpose is to generate new knowledge that will result in better understanding of allergic conditions.